- > MacBook Air

 In July 2018 Apple also finally stopped selling the £1,899 2015 MacBook Pro, bringing the range entirely into the USB-C era - no MacBook Pro Apple now sells has a USB-A port.

-The 12in MacBook is the lightest and thinnest MacBook that Apple has sold, but since being discontinued in July 2019 it can now be bought second-hand only (we suggest the Refurbished Store or eBay).
+The 12in MacBook was the lightest and thinnest MacBook that Apple has sold, but since being discontinued in July 2019 it can now be bought second-hand only (we suggest the Refurbished Store or eBay).
 And even if you're prepared to buy an older unit, be aware that there are sacrifices to be made in terms of power, and the single USB-C port is also a downside, especially if you rely on peripherals when using your laptop on the go.

 Which Mac laptop is best for battery life?